Serve with some crusty bread and a slice of favourite cheese.

 Preheat the oven to 170°C (325°F) (gas 3)

-Place the flour in a plastic food storage bag and add salt and pepper.
+Place the flour in a medium plastic food storage bag and add salt and pepper.
 Shake the bag to mix.
 Cut the steak into 2.5cm (1 inch) cubes and add to the bag.
 Shake again so the flour coats the steak.
+Remove the steak from the bag but reserve any remaining flour.

-Layer the steak, onions, carrots and potatoes in the casserole dish, sprinkling each layer with a pinch of nutmeg and some seasoning as you go.
-Sprinkle any remaining flour in the casserole and add the tomatoes.
-Pour enough stock to come just over halfway up the ingredients.
-Gently stir the stock into the ingredients.
+Layer steak, onions, carrots and potatoes in the casserole dish, sprinkling each layer with a pinch of nutmeg and some seasoning as you go.

 Cover and cook for 2½ hours.